jessbealey88/CV/README.md

 - Reported directly to COO.
 - Led customer service team.
 - Pushed for automation in customer service processes such as customer onboarding, including DD submission, welcome pack distribution and creation of customer records within the CRM.
-This led to collaborating with the tech team to design and implement automation of the oboarding processes for several product campaigns.
+This led to collaborating with the tech team to design and implement automation of the onboarding processes for several product campaigns.
 - Design and implementation of a new customer cancellation process, involving collaboration with tech team to create a cancellation form which notified staff of cancellation requests, and a dashboard within the CRM that tracked the status of a cancellation request.
 - Created cross departmental new starter training in CRM, HR software usage and VOIP system.
 - Responsible for staff training on any new or updated customer service processes.
 - Instigated upsell campaign triggering customers to update products utilising email marketing with telephone scripted follow ups.
 - Automated renewal communications with customers with Google App scripts to replace mail merge process.
-- Dashboard creation for new sales, cancellation rates/reason codes, and renewal rates in Data Studio for management insights
+- Dashboard creation for new sales, cancellation rates/reason codes, and renewal rates in Data Studio for management insights.